winneryong/wget/README.md

             info.extract();
             info.enableMultipart();
             WGet w = new WGet(info, new File("/Users/axet/Downloads/VirtualBox-4.2.4-81684-OSX.dmg"), stop, notify);
-            w.download();
+            // will blocks until download finishes (use threads if you want other logic) w.download();
         } catch (Exception e) {
             throw new RuntimeException(e);